-This FAQ is available in:
+This FAQ is also available in:

-The state and the Health Benefits Trust are working to make sure health benefit coverage is extended for anyone who may receive an incorrect payment during IPOne’s transition to their new EVV system.
+Continuation of health care: The state and the Health Benefits Trust are working to make sure health benefit coverage is extended for anyone who may receive an incorrect payment during IPOne’s transition to their new EVV system.

 Hazard Pay not showing up in the IPOne portal: We’ve alerted IPOne to this problem.
 The state and IPOne have assured us that this is just a delay, and the $2.54 an hour in hazard pay IPs are getting for January-March will appear when payroll runs for January 1-15, which happens at the beginning of February.
 We recommend you check your paycheck in IPOne’s portal.
 For how to directs see below.
 Note: Agency home care workers are negotiating new hazard pay rates with their employers for January – March.